Khmer numerals: Sanskrit and Pali influence

 As a result of prolonged literary influence from both the Sanskrit and Pali languages, Khmer may occasionally use borrowed words for counting.
-Generally speaking, asides a few exceptions such as the numbers for 0 and 100 for which the Khmer language has no equivalent, they are more often restricted to literary, religious, and historical texts than they are used in day to day conversations.
+Generally speaking, aside from a few exceptions such as the numbers for 0 and 100 for which the Khmer language has no equivalent, they are more often restricted to literary, religious, and historical texts than they are used in day to day conversations.
 One reason for the decline of these numbers is that a Khmer nationalism movement, which emerged in the 1960s, attempted to remove all words of Sanskrit and Pali origin.
 The Khmer Rouge also attempted to cleanse the language by removing all words which were considered politically incorrect.

 Ordinal numbers

 Khmer ordinal numbers are formed by placing the word ទី [tiː] in front of a cardinal number.
-This is similar to the use of ที่ thi in Thai, and thứ (from Chinese 第) in Vietnamese.
+This is similar to the use of ที่ thi in Thai, and thứ (次) in Vietnamese.